GRIS Game Review: A Heartfelt, Visually Gorgeous Adventure About Loss and Healing

 Publisher: Devolver Digital

-Gris is a thoughtful, beautifully designed platform adventure game where you play as a young girl who wakes up in the shattered hand of a statue, burdened by a painful experience and the loss of her voice.
+GRIS is a thoughtful, beautifully designed platformer where you play as a young girl who wakes up in the shattered hand of a statue, burdened by a painful experience and the loss of her voice.
 Guided by stars and constellation paths, you journey through stages of grief—denial, anger, bargaining, depression, and acceptance—each chapter set in unique landscapes like desert, forest, and underwater.
-To gain back her voice Gris must navigates these emotional terrains, in platforming sequences, solving puzzles and unlocking abilities to be able to come to terms with her pain, and ultimately reach acceptance.
+To regain her voice, Gris must navigate these emotional terrains in platforming sequences, solving puzzles and unlocking abilities to come to terms with her pain, and ultimately reach acceptance.

 Story

-You first meet Gris in the shattered hand of a statue, and as she wakes heavily and we see that she has lost her voice.
-You can feel in your movement through the darkness that she has the weight of a painful experience.
+You first meet Gris in the shattered hand of a statue, and as she wakes, you can feel in her movement through the darkness that she carries the weight of a painful experience.
 You encounter a star, and this leads you to a constellation path.
-The story appears to insinuate from the many statues of female figures that Gris is coping with the loss of her mother.
-Here your journey begins through the stages of grief, from denial, anger, bargaining, depression through to acceptance.
-The setting for each stage is in the form of a chapter, each with it’s own colour scheme and environment, from desert, to forest, to underwater, themed perfectly with the stage Gris is experiencing.
-As you progress through the game, Gris processes her grief, with the aim to achieve acceptance, gain back her voice and add colour back into the world.
+The story suggests that Gris is coping with the loss of her mother, hinted by the many statues of female figures.
+Your journey through the stages of grief - denial, anger, bargaining, depression, and acceptance - progresses with beautifully themed environments.
+From desert to forest to underwater, each stage of grief is represented by the setting and colour scheme, symbolizing Gris's emotional journey.
+As you advance, Gris processes her grief, regains her voice, and adds colour back into the world.

 Gameplay

-GRIS is a side scrolling platformer, so it follows the usual gameplay for this genre, and you can also direct to platforms in the background or foreground.
-Unlike most other platformers, there is no combat, instead focusing the gameplay on light puzzles and platforming sequences to progress.
-The smoothness of the character’s movement is delightful, and really enjoyable to sweep through the different areas.
-There are abilities to unlock, from turning into a heavy cube to an elegant double jump to high places.
-Most abilities worked well and integrated challenges towards solving the puzzles, although I did find the double jump a little awkward to navigate in places until I got used to the mechanic.
+GRIS is a side-scrolling platformer, so it follows the usual gameplay for this genre.
+You can also direct Gris to platforms in the background or foreground.
+Unlike most other platformers, there is no combat.
+Instead, the game focuses on light puzzles and platforming sequences to progress.
+The smoothness of Gris’s movement is delightful, and it’s truly enjoyable to sweep through the different areas.
+There are abilities to unlock, from turning into a heavy cube to an elegant double jump that helps reach high places.
+Most abilities work well and integrate into challenges that help solve the puzzles, though I did find the double jump a little awkward to navigate at times until I got used to the mechanic.

-The puzzles aren’t hugely challenging, occasionally they can be frustrating at certain points, but no puzzle took more than a few attempts to complete.
-Completing these puzzles gives stars that you can collect, which in turn will help to pave paths to new areas via constellations in a really lovely progression from level to level.
-While there isn’t boss battles in a typical platforming sense, there are still bosses to defeat through escape or to find a way to deal with, in stunning sequences where you really feel the tension effectively without any combat.
+The puzzles aren’t overly challenging, but occasionally they can be a bit frustrating.
+However, no puzzle took more than a few attempts to complete.
+Completing these puzzles gives you stars, which in turn help pave paths to new areas via constellations.
+There aren’t traditional boss battles, but there are still escape sequences and moments where you need to overcome obstacles in beautifully crafted, tense sequences that manage to evoke tension without combat.

 Graphics and Visuals

-GRIS is certainly a very visually striking game with a truly stunning art style.
-The game’s chapters span across 4 different colours, red, blue, green and yellow and theme the visuals in a watercolour type style within these colour schemes.
-The change in colour indicates a change in the stage of grief and is a really effective transition of mood.
-Little details like the trees, flowers and fish of each area add to the progress of the story, sprouting more as Gris travels through her story to represent growth and hope.
+GRIS is undeniably a visually striking game with a truly stunning art style.
+The game’s chapters span across four different colours, red, blue, green, and yellow, each theming the visuals in a watercolour style.
+The shift in colour represents Gris’s progression through each stage of grief and is a highly effective transition of mood.
+Little details like the trees, flowers, and fish in each area symbolize Gris's growth and hope, reflecting the overall emotional development of the character as she moves through her journey.

 Longevity

-I completed the game in around 4 hours, but they were a fully engaging 4 hours and the conclusion was satisfying and well earned.
-There isn’t much replayability, although you can go back to certain chapters once you complete the game if you want to complete any puzzles you may have missed.
-I could definitely see myself picking up the game again at some point, especially if I was looking to experience the particular mood GRIS provides.
+I completed GRIS in around 4 hours, but they were fully engaging hours, and the conclusion was satisfying and well earned.
+While the game doesn’t offer much replay ability, you can revisit certain chapters after completing the game if you want to finish any puzzles you may have missed.
+I can definitely see myself picking up the game again, especially if I’m looking for a soothing experience or want to revisit the unique emotional journey GRIS offers.

 Conclusion